Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 • Given the unpredictable nature of how parliament functions, build agile management and regularly update risks and indicators.

-• There is a need to foster understanding of the role of oversight bodies amongst Parliamentarians as they may not understand their role and find that they need to control them rather than to work together.
+• There is a need to foster understanding of the role of oversight bodies among parliamentarians because they may not understand what role the bodies play and find that they need to control them rather than work together.
 Twinning may help as well as joint trainings and peer-to-peer trainings.

 EXAMPLES

-The Constitution of Zimbabwe prescribing public engagement in the legislative process and committees; also the National Assembly of Kenya’ petition tracker indicating the committees reviewing petition and the status on the response by the Parliament(Transparency International, 2023).
+The Constitution of Zimbabwe prescribing public engagement in the legislative process and committees; also the National Assembly of Kenya’s petition tracker indicating the committees reviewing petitions and the status on the response by the Parliament(Transparency International, 2023).

 IMPLEMENTATION PROCESS